 Military Spouses: Let the Military Spouse Employment Partnership Help You Find a Job

 If you need a job, particularly one that is potentially flexible and portable, look no further than the Military Spouse Employment Partnership Career Portal.
 Through the Military Spouse Employment Partnership, hundreds of businesses have committed to hiring and retaining military spouses in jobs that provide meaningful and lasting employment.
-You can also speak to a Spouse Education and Career Opportunities counselor for help with your resume and your job hunt.
+You can also speak to a Spouse Education and Career Opportunities coach for help with your resume and your job hunt.

 What is the Military Spouse Employment Partnership?